dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

   // General options about the language.
   "general": {
     // Files which will be available in the compilation and execution step.
-    // We'll discuss these later, but these are depdencies that are needed
+    // We'll discuss these later, but these are dependencies that are needed
     // during the compilation step in C.
     "dependencies": [
       "values.h",